Compagnie Française d'Assurance pour le Commerce Extérieur: Factoring

 Factoring allows companies to grant extended payment deadlines to their clients.
 The company issues its invoice as usual.
 Coface then provides it with virtually the entire amount of the invoice until the client's payment is received.

 Bonding

 When submitting a bid for an RFP, importing/exporting, or conducting certain types of transactions, companies sometimes need guarantees.
 Coface offers four types of bonds: market guarantees, regulated profession guarantees, environmental guarantees, and customs/excise duty guarantees.

 Economic research

 Coface's Economic Research department analyzes country and sector risks and corporate insolvencies worldwide.
 Their studies are published on the Coface websites, with their forecasts on international or business risks.
 Each year, Coface publishes its Country & Sector Risk Handbook, providing an economic outlook for 162 countries and 13 global sectors.

-Coface's Economic Research departement is made up of 12 economists based in 6 regions of the world and is headed by Julien Marcilly.
+Coface's Economic Research departement is made up of 12 economists based in 6 regions of the world.
 230 credit analysts specialized by business sector complete the organization.